cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 }
 ```

 As you can see, making classes immutable and avoiding one-time variables leads us to the very simple and straightforward code.
-You may encounter some obstacles along the way like constructor with too many parameters.
-In this case you should rethink your class design.
+You may encounter some obstacles along the way like constructor with too many parameters, in this case you should rethink your class design.
 If it is possible to break the code into the smaller classes just do it, if not then introduce [Builder][builder] pattern.
-The second issue may be code formatting of highly composable, variable-free code.
-In this case I suggest you to read on my [thoughts on code formatting][code-formatting], especially excerpt about paired brackets notation.
+The second issue may be code formatting of highly composable, variable-free code where I suggest you to read on my [thoughts on code formatting][code-formatting], especially excerpt about paired brackets notation.

 ## When to use one-time variables